Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Discussion

-Together, these recommendations underscore that culturally aware AI cannot be achieved through technical fixes alone; it requires early deployment, human expertise, institutional alignment, and robust safeguards to ensure systems remain both usable and trustworthy in high-stakes non-Western contexts.
+Together, these 12 guidelines underscore that culturally aware AI systems cannot be achieved through technical fixes alone.
+Effective system design should address the LISTED factors that are shaped by Sociocultural, Institutional, Technological influences to ensure that systems remain usable and trustworthy in high-stakes non-Western contexts. }